 There is no stipend available.
-In a few cases of exceptional need, grants may be available to help pay expenses.
+In a few cases of exceptional need, financial aid may be approved to help pay technical/facility fees.
 In the future, some additional funding may be available.

 Do I need to have a computer?

-Every student at the Summer School needs to bring a reliable laptop.
-Windows, Macintosh, and Linux operating systems are all acceptable.
+Every student at the Summer School needs to possess a reliable computer.
+Windows, macOS and Linux operating systems are all acceptable.
 Built-in wireless networking capability is required.
-Software for computation and collaboration at the Summer School will be provided.
+Software for computation and collaboration for the Summer School will be provided.

 We're looking for people for whom the Summer School can really make a difference and can help launch them into doing important work.
 We like to see evidence of an ability to carry out a project to a high level of quality.